kostyaBoss/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

  - Split screen
  - Collapsed view

 The idea of the proposal is to add such possibility into SDL ecosystem.
+Also offered solution would allow to adjust size of UI elements depends on a current screen mode.

 ## Proposed solution